PySimpleGUI/DocsCleanup/cookbook.md

 * auto_refresh
 * reroute_cprint

 This will cut out the call previously required to set up the routing.
-You will be setting up the routing through the Multiline creation ifself.
+You will be setting up the routing through the Multiline creation itself.

-You will continue to be able to manually route stdout and stderr to the Multline uning the `reroute_stdout_to_here` call.
+You will continue to be able to manually route stdout and stderr to the Multiline using the `reroute_stdout_to_here` call.
 Sorry about the wordiness of the call, but you're probably only going to have one in your code.
 So it didn't seem so bad to have something descriptive enough that you won't need a comment.

 ### Automatic Refresh